💡 Quick Answer

 4. Film Not Ejected Properly

 When you insert a new film pack, the camera must eject the dark slide (the black protective cover).
-If this piece does not come out, the camera blinks to show something is wrong.
+If this piece does not come out, the camera blinks to show something is wrong.- What happens?
+The camera’s motor may make noise but nothing comes out, and the light blinks.

 - How to fix it?
 Turn off the camera, remove the batteries, wait 10 seconds, then reinstall the batteries and turn it on again.
 If the dark slide still does not eject, gently press the shutter button.